sematext/docs/docs/monitoring/spm-faq.md

 workaround described here requires the use of standalone monitor variant.
 Here's what you'd need to do to see your metrics in SPM:

-1. Install spm-client on any Linux box (you can use this box for anything else, it is needed here just to run a process which collects metrics and sends them to Sematext).
+1. Install spm- on any Linux box (you can use this box for anything else, it is needed here just to run a process which collects metrics and sends them to Sematext).
 Installation instructions are accessible